 (Sometimes we need to use another hotel if these are fully booked – hotels are of the same quality and category)

-Salzburg is the most convenient airport to fly into and is served by many low cost airlines such as Flybe, Easyjet and Ryanair.
+Salzburg is the most convenient airport to fly into and is served by many airlines such as Flybe, Easyjet and Ryanair.

 To get to the starting point of the holiday at Abersee/Lake Wolfgangsee there are bus connections from Salzburg airport.
-The 150 goes to Abersee from Salzburg Bus station.
-It is also possible to take the train to Bad Ischl and then the bus to Wolfgangsee from here.
-Further details on timetables can be found at obb.at/en.
+The 150 goes to Abersee from Salzburg Bus station (approx. 1 hour).
+Pick up service from the bus stop by the hotel.